wireshark/wireshark/SECURITY.md

 For Wireshark, Stratoshark, or any of their associated utilities, please open a [confidential issue](https://docs.gitlab.com/user/project/issues/confidential_issues/) at https://gitlab.com/wireshark/wireshark/-/work_items.
 Alternatively you can send an email to security[AT]wireshark.org.
 In that case the contents of the email will be pasted into a new confidential GitLab issue by a security team member.
+If you open the confidential issue yourself, then you, along with the core development team, will be able to view the issue while logged in to GitLab.
+If a security team member creates the issue, then you will not be able to view the issue and further participate in the process without your GitLab user being added to the issue, which adds some additional friction.

 In either case, we strongly recommend that you include a capture file that reproduces the issue.
 This helps us identify issues and verify fixes more quickly.